jgogstad/yubikey-challenger-1password/Readme.md

 ## Rationale

 The notion of splitting your password in two componentts was already explained by Colby Aley in one of his articles where he proposes to put a big random password in one of your Yubikey slots using the static passwords mode.
 Having a new Yubikey at hand I wanted to make it a little harder for someone stealing my Yubikey to access the most complex part of my password.
-In order to achieve that this little script will allow you to send a memoized PIN to the Yubikey as a challenge and use the response as your 1Password master secret.
+In order to achieve that this little script will allow you to send a memorized PIN to the Yubikey as a challenge and use the response as your 1Password master secret.

-It's only a small detail on top of the static password idea in the sense that the response is always the same, this howevers makes the knowledge of the memoized part a prerequisite for the Yubikey to be any use.
+It's only a small detail on top of the static password idea in the sense that the response is always the same, this howevers makes the knowledge of the memorized part a prerequisite for the Yubikey to be any use.
 It also has another benefit (may seem a draback to most people I guess): You must have a client capable of challenging the Yubikey in order to use it as opposed to regular touch & go operation in the static password config.

 Special thanks to the Colby Aley and Xavier Shay for inspiring me to create this: